-Roofing including roof space Repair category 1 Notes I am advised by the seller that the roof was replaced in 2021.
-It should be confirmed if warranties exist for this work and whether these are transferrable in favour of new owners.
+Roofing including roof space Repair category 1 Notes Roof coverings appear to be original to the construction of the property.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+My inspection of the roof space was severely restricted due to the quantity of stored items within.